How Couples Manage Money Together Without Conflict

 4. Use a shared prepaid card (and save your relationship)

-This is where a shared virtual prepaid card makes a difference — effortlessly.
+This is where a shared wallet for couples makes a difference by reducing tension and making shared spending transparent.

 You both agree on a monthly amount, top it up, and use it for shared costs: groceries, utilities, streaming subscriptions, weekend plans.